phcode-dev/phoenix/README.md

 * Reset everything including node modules: `npm run reset`

 ## Deployment to phcore.dev
+* All changes pushed to the main branch are automatically published to https://dev.phcode.dev
 * To publish the changes to https://staging.phcode.dev , push changes to the `staging` branch in this repo with a pull request.
 * Once the changes are validated and tested, trigger a prod deployment by pushing to the `prod` branch.